-The Case Manager will work on-site with previously homeless families and/or individuals living at Sand Point, providing open-ended, culturally competent, individually tailored case management to assist them with resources needed to maintain their housing.
-Assists residents to develop life skills to prevent repeat homelessness episodes, and insure that all residents, including children, have the resources and tools they need to become self-sufficient, contributing members of their community.
+The Case Manager will work onsite with previously homeless families and/or individuals living at Sand Point, providing open-ended, culturally competent, individually tailored case management to assist them with resources needed to maintain their housing.
+Assists residents to develop life skills to prevent repeat homelessness episodes, and ensure that all residents, including children, have the resources and tools they need to become self-sufficient, contributing members of their community.
 The Case Manager will complete comprehensive assessments to determine depth of services needed, develop individual goal plans, help residents connect to services, monitor progress, collect and record relevant data and report outcomes to funders as appropriate.

 60% Provide on-site, in-home case management, resource referral and follow-up assistance to previously homeless families and/or individuals.
 Act as an advocate for resident to access services and resources.
-Act as a liaison between resident families and other community agencies providing services, maintain communication with providers as needed, including schools, DSHS, employers, child care providers, etc. Work with the residents to ensure that program policies and procedures are understood and followed; and that residents learn to be responsible, informed tenants, who know their rights and obligations as lease-holders.
+Act as a liaison between resident families and other community agencies providing services, maintain communication with providers as needed, including schools, DSHS, employers, childcare providers, etc. Work with the residents to ensure that program policies and procedures are understood and followed; and those residents learn to be responsible, informed tenants, who know their rights and obligations as leaseholders.
 As part of case management, conduct needs assessment with each household, and work with them to create an individualized service plan based on self-identified goals.
 Review, assist and monitor resident progress towards meeting goals.
 Complete review of household budget, assess need for supportive services such as budgeting and credit repair.
 Develop financial goal plan (including connections to banking services) and review monthly budget with resident as needed for stability.
 Meet twice monthly with individual residents until they are stabilized and connected to services, and making progress; monthly thereafter, and as needed.
 Include monthly unit inspection as part of case management visit, to ensure good maintenance of unit and identify any issues needing attention.

 documentation to meet program goals and contractual requirements.
 Case managers will be entering data into the Seattle King County HMIS Safe Harbors system.

 10% Facilitate support groups for children on the Sand Point campus and provide childcare support as needed.

 10% Participate in department, organization and Community meetings and relevant trainings as required; participate in the Solid Ground Anti-Racism Initiative as part of resident services and professional development.
-Attend other community provider meetings that provide assistance and advocacy to homeless families as appropriate to network, and increase knowledge of local resources.
+Attend other community provider meetings that provide assistance and advocacy to homeless families as appropriate to network and increase knowledge of local resources.